sdpjswl/BackupTool/README.md

-# TallyBackupTool
+# BackupTool

-Batch file to backup Tally data to Google Drive
+Batch file to backup Axon and Tally data to Google Drive

 # To-do